Nutrition and Dietetics Internship Program (Graduate Certificate of Nutrition and Dietetics)

 Accepted applicants enroll in a full-time program requiring 40 hours of participation per week for 32 weeks.
 The program goals reflect the major points of our philosophy: quality instruction with broad-based training concurrent with ongoing supervision, feedback, and evaluation.

 Students who have succesfully completed a B.S. degree in Nutrition and Dietetics can apply to this supervised practice, hands-on experience Internship program.
 The internship enables the student to become a Registered Dietitian.
 The internship is an 8-month supervised practice program that is conducted at affiliated hospital sites.
-Students must apply and be accepted to the Internship Program.
+Students must complete application and acceptance process.

 The Internship Program at Andrews University is currently accredited by the: